CA4022/CSC1109-Data-Speed-and-Scale/docs/lab6/index.md

 ...), select a subset of relevant features (e.g. from a vector column), and hashing (including LSH, min-hash seen in item similarity and used for clustering and recommendation).

-Note: You are likely to have a mix of data types (RDDs and DataFrames) in complex projects.
+WARNING: You are likely to have a mix of data types (RDDs and DataFrames) in complex projects.
 When interacting with data remember to confirm what data structure is used to wrap it, as this will determine what functions you can use to interact with it.

 Try and run the following examples from the [spark documentation](https://spark.apache.org/docs/latest/ml-features.html):

 - Word2Vec or CountVectoriser
 - StopWordsRemover (try it with a different language)
 - n-grams